Travel Access Options

 Mozambique’s main destinations of Maputo, Inhambane, Bazaruto Archipelago, Gorongosa National Park, Ilha de Mozambique and the Quirimbas Archipelago can be accessed by air with LAM – the national carrier of Mozambique.
 The airline offers domestic flights as well as international flights, connecting Mozambique with Johannesburg (South Africa) and Dar Es Salaam (Tanzania) in order to facilitate connecting flights to Europe and the rest of the world.
 There are regular direct flights between Johannesburg and either Maputo, Inhambane, Vilanculos and Pemba with LAM.
+LAM is also the only airline that offers domestic flights within Mozambique between the various towns and cities.
 E tickets are issued for LAM flights.

 Mozambique Voyages can gladly assist with any of the required flight bookings, please contact us

 We strongly advise against driving at night in Mozambique.
 Special attention and care should always be given to farm and / or domestic animals as these are not always fenced in and may wander across the road without notice.
-Quite a few roads pass through the centre of small towns and villages as well.
+Quite a few roads pass through the center of small towns and villages as well.
+Abiding by the traffic laws and not speeding is important.
 Clients who do decide to self drive should always remain on the main roads and not divert of the indicated routing.

 Mozambique Voyages can gladly assist with arranging road transfers or car rental requirements, please contact us